adityashrm21/adityashrm21.github.io/_posts/2018-11-5-Neural_Networks.md

 title: Neural Networks - Explained, Demystified and Simplified
 ---

 Everyone who wants to learn neural networks is new to them at some point in their lives.
-It seems really intuitive to understand that neural networks behave just like human brain with all the convoluted connections and neurons and whatnot!
+It seems really intuitive to understand that neural networks behave just like an animal brain with all the convoluted connections and neurons and whatnot!
 But when it comes to actually understanding the math behind certain concepts, our brain fails to create new connections to understand the equations easily unless you have a hefty math background.
 See the irony?
 (Just kidding!).

 Let's try to break it down into pieces and understand it step by step.

 ## What is an Artificial Neuron?

 An artificial neuron is a mathematical function conceived as a model of biological neurons, a neural network.
 Artificial neurons are elementary units in an Artificial Neural Network (ANN).
 The artificial neuron receives one or more inputs and sums them to produce an output (or activation).
-Usually each input is separately weighted, and the sum is passed through a non-linear function known as an activation function (more on this coming later) or transfer function.
+Usually, each input is separately weighted, and the sum is passed through a non-linear function known as an activation function (more on this coming later) or transfer function.

 In a simpler form, the flow in an ANN looks like this: